Epyon01P/hasstutorial/README.md

 To configure Mosquitto we ill need to modify its configuration file.

-First, delete the default configuration file
+First, check the default configuration file

-`sudo rm -f /etc/mosquitto/mosquitto.conf`

-Next, create a new configuration file

 `sudo nano /etc/mosquitto/mosquitto.conf`

-Paste in the following lines
+Check it has the following lines, and only the following lines
 ```
+pid_file /run/mosquitto/mosquitto.pid
 persistence true
 persistence_location /var/lib/mosquitto/
 log_dest file /var/log/mosquitto/mosquitto.log